bpichon0/Risk_resilience_desertification/README.md

 This repository contains the code used to perform the analyses for both main text and supplementary information.
 All the code was made on R (*v4.4.1*).
-All packages needed are available in *Packages.R*.
-If you don't have all packages installed, please uncomment L5 of the *Packages.R* script to install them.
+All packages needed are available in *Functions.R*.
+If you don't have all packages installed, please uncomment line 7 of the *Functions.R* script to install them.

 <p align="center">